stevenjong/Airline-Interface-Project/README.md

 ```

-From the project root, run (Note: make sure Docker Desktop is running):
+From the project root, run (note: make sure Docker Desktop is running):
 ```
 docker-compose up --build
 ```